gracedio/score-rank/README.md

 > npm install
 ```
 ## Using ScoreRank
-After installing all necessary dependencies using `npm install`, from within the `score-rank` repository:
+After installing all necessary dependencies using `npm install`, enter the following command within the `score-rank` repository:
 ```
 > npm start
 ```